Kelsey-666/Simulation/README.md

-# indoor Flight Arena ROS Environment for Reinforcement Learning
+# Indoor Flight Arena ROS Environment for Reinforcement Learning

 This repository contains the ROS environment necessary for launching and controlling the **drone** robot in a Gazebo simulation.
 For Gazebo and Rviz based RL simulation training programs.
 Built a sensor and simulation environment started by sdf and urdf commands.
 ## Table of Contents